ICNHodler/docs/Rocketchat-AMA-Archive.md

 Last year, in an interview, I believe it was the ceo Tim who said that iconomi was getting ready for ramping up to 200 employees.
 Is iconomi still planning to have around that number of employees this year?
 What departments are expected to see the biggest growth in number of employees?
 *Asked by @stephen*

-> We are continuing to onboard new employees and definitely want to see our team grow to a three-digit number in the future, but we don’t have a specific number of employees in mind.
+> We are continuing to onboard new employees and definitely want to see our team grow to a three-digit number in the future, but we don't have a specific number of employees in mind.
 The biggest growth has been and will continue to be in the development department, and we also expect the marketing department to grow significantly.
 *Answered June 19th 2018*

 # Q20